hkmztrk/LigandCentricNetworks/README.md

 ....

-After preaparing your file, "example.txt", you should place it under the folder "...\Blactamase\bin\Debug\Text\".
+After preaparing your file, "input.txt", you should place it under the folder "...\LigandCentricNetworkModels \bin\Debug\Text\".

-Finally, go to Blactamase.sln
+Finally, go to LigandCentricNetworkModels.sln, and change the following input parameter with the name of your input file:

+	string filenamePDB = "Text/PDB_complete.txt";

 --------------------------------------------------------------------------------------------------------------
-OUTPUT
+Output
 -------